Westport Divorce Attorneys

 Fairfield County litigators handle legal separation and divorce

 More than 10 percent of Connecticut’s residents have gone through a divorce, known in the state as dissolution of marriage.
-At MeehanLaw, LLC in Westport, we advocate for clients at every stage of dissolution, from initial filing to negotiating settlements, seeking mediation or trying cases in court.
+The Westport divorce attorneys at MeehanLaw, LLC advocate for clients at every stage of dissolution, from initial filing to negotiating settlements, seeking mediation or trying cases in court.
 Since 1961, our dedicated Fairfield County lawyers have protected the rights of husbands and wives in disputes over property division, alimony, child custody and other matters.

 Experienced advisors explain Connecticut divorce and separation options